 Run a comprehensive LinkedIn audit to get optimization insights.
 Learn how to refine better strategies to connect with your target audience.

-A LinkedIn audit helps you evaluate your profile, content, and performance to align with business goals.
+A LinkedIn audit helps you evaluate your page, content, and performance to align with business goals.

 Identifying your best-performing content pillars helps you double down on themes that resonate with your audience.